dgraph-io/dgraph/wiki/content/query-language/index.md

 Reverse edges are also computed if specified by a schema mutation.

-### Predicate names rules
+### Predicate name rules

 Any alphanumeric combination of a predicate name is permitted.
-Dgraph supports Internationalization.
+Dgraph also supports [Internationalized Resource Identifiers](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) (IRIs).

-{{% notice "note" %}}Read more about it [here](#predicates-i18n).{{% /notice  %}}
+You can read more in [Predicates i18n](#predicates-i18n).

 #### Allowed special characters

-Single special characters are not accepted.
-This also includes single special characters from IRIs.
+Single special characters are not accepted, which includes the special characters from IRIs.
 They have to be prefixed/suffixed with alphanumeric characters.

 ```
 ][&*()_-+=!#$%
 ```

-*Note: You are not resistricted to use @ suffix, but the suffix character is ignored.*
+*Note: You are not restricted to use @ suffix, but the suffix character gets ignored.*

 #### Forbidden special characters